ag48665/aws-nextflow-ngs-pipeline/README.md

 The long-term goal is to extend the workflow for scalable execution on AWS Batch using Terraform-managed infrastructure.

 ---
+## Scientific Motivation

+Modern genomics projects routinely generate terabytes of sequencing data that require scalable, reproducible, and automated processing.

+Workflow management systems such as Nextflow, combined with containerization and cloud infrastructure, have become standard solutions for large-scale bioinformatics pipelines.

+This project explores how reproducible NGS workflows can be designed using modern software engineering and infrastructure practices.

+---

 ## Workflow